First line goes to ToyKeeper, the original author of bistro.

 Makefile.
 Then cntrl-alt-F7 to compile as usual.

-output window will show the size of all build combinations produced.
-This build
+After building, the output window will show the size of all build combinations

-method is particularly useful when modifying the code, to make sure all
+produced.
+This build method is particularly useful when modifying the code, to

-ONE_BUILD define in the Makefile.
-See comments and examples there.
+by uncommenting a ONE_BUILD define in the Makefile.
+See comments and examples

 Have a look at the Makefile to customize which files to build.
 Notice that